rust-lang/reference/src/type-layout.md

 > the union, should that make manipulation more clear for you (although in C++,
 > to follow The Exact Word Of The Standard the tag member should be wrapped in
 > a `struct`).

-Because unions with non-`Copy` fields aren't allowed, this representation can only be expressed in Rust if every field is also [`Copy`].

 ```rust
 // This enum has the same layout as ...